Health Quality & Safety Commission | New Year Honours for Anthea Simcock

 The Health Quality & Safety Commission congratulates Child and Youth Mortality Review Committee (CYMRC) member Anthea Simcock who was made an Officer of the New Zealand Order of Merit for services to child welfare in the 2013 New Year Honours List.

 Mrs Simcock was appointed to the CYMRC in July 2010.
 Her work with children and in child welfare has spanned over 30 years and included roles as the founder and Chief Executive of child advocacy agency Child Matters, and as a teacher, social worker, child therapist and advocate.

 Commission Chief Executive, Dr Janice Wilson says Mrs Simcock’s opinion is widely sought on areas of child welfare, and she is seen as an authority on the prevention of abuse and neglect of children.

-“The CYRMC highly values Mrs Simcock’s input into its work to find ways to prevent deaths of children and young people, and will continue to work with her in the future to ensure that further improvements in child welfare are realised."
+“The CYMRC highly values Mrs Simcock’s input into its work to find ways to prevent deaths of children and young people, and will continue to work with her in the future to ensure that further improvements in child welfare are realised."